 An expression among Southerners, quoted in a 1980 Time magazine article, says: “When you die, whether you go to heaven or hell, you have to change planes in Atlanta.”
 Atlanta’s airport ranks as the world’s busiest by the number of annual passengers and it is the primary hub for hometown Delta Air Lines, which accounts for about 80% of passengers using the airport.
 Downtown Atlanta is 11 miles north of the airport, or about 20 minutes driving time.

-Atlanta airport has a domestic terminal and an international terminal that are about a mile apart from each other.
-Between the two terminals – and connected by the airport’s Plane Train automated underground people mover system – are six concourses containing the A-F gates.
-Additionally, the T gates are part of the domestic terminal.
-International flights arrive and depart at the F gates are part of the International Terminal.
+Atlanta airport has a Domestic Terminal and an International Terminal that are about a mile apart from each other.
+Between the two terminals – and connected by the airport’s Plane Train automated underground people mover system – are five concourses containing the A-E gates.
+Additionally, the T gates are part of the Domestic Terminal and the F gates are part of the International Terminal.

 Ground transportation options include shared-ride van services, taxis, car services, shuttles, app-based ride services and public transportation.
 Passengers will find all but the last two curbside outside the west exits from baggage claim.
-Passengers using app-based ride services are picked up at the economy parking lots for both the north and south terminals (take an escalator down from baggage claim and follow the orange signs).
+Passengers using app-based ride services are picked up at the economy parking lots for both terminals North and South (take an escalator down from baggage claim and follow the orange signs).
 Two train lines of MARTA, the Metropolitan Atlanta Rapid Transit Authority, operate on a schedule departing from the airport’s domestic terminal baggage claim area every 10 to 20 minutes, depending on the time of day.
 The Georgia International Convention Center can be reached by way of the free SkyTrain automated people mover.

 Delta Air Lines flights arrive and depart at gates on every concourse at Atlanta’s airport.
 Connecting passengers can use a pedestrian mall with moving walkways or the Plane Train to travel between gates without exiting the TSA secure area.
 Passengers arriving on international flights who did not pre-clear U.S. Customs at their departure airport, must exit the TSA secure area after reclaiming bags and be re-screened but then can use the Plane Train to go directly to a connecting gate.
 Arriving international passengers who need to check-in at the airline’s ticket counter should use the Terminal Connector Shuttle outside the secure area on the arrivals level of the International Terminal to go directly to the Domestic Terminal, then go through the TSA checkpoint there.
 Delta’s check-in counters and baggage claim are in Terminal South.